mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 Let's turn our attention towards movies made in 🇮🇳 !
 I bet all of you have either heard of or watched "Taare Zameen Par" but unfortunately this collection hasn't got the name right!

-* Take **5 minutes** :alarm_clock: to find out what the movie `title` is in our collection!
+* Spend **5 minutes** :alarm_clock: to find out what the movie `title` is in our collection!
 Feel free to use the internet to look up identifying information like the release year or the actor/director/writer names to use in your query filter.

 * Once you have the name, let's update it to reflect the correct name "Taare Zameen Par".